LukasFratzl/TurboSequence/README.md

 ## Support and Responsibility

-Turbo Sequence is a Hobby Project, nothing commercial behind the Repo, the Contributors are not responsible for solving bugs to users of Turbo Sequence, features may or may not come, if you really need a specific feature please fork the Repo and build your own system on top of it and optional create a pull request if you really think it should be part of the original Turbo Sequence Repo.
+Turbo Sequence is a Hobby Project, nothing commercial behind the Repo, the Contributors are not responsible for solving bugs for users of Turbo Sequence, features may or may not come; if you really need a specific feature, please fork the Repo and build your own system on top of it; and optional create a pull request if you really think it should be part of the original Turbo Sequence Repo.

-If you encounter a bug, create an issue and when I have the time I try to respond to it.
+If you encounter a bug, create an issue and when I have the time, I try to respond to it.

 ## Contribution

-Contributions are welcome, if you want to contribute; Fork the Repo, create an Exp Branch, create a Pull Request from the Exp Branch.
+Contributions are welcome; if you want to contribute, Fork the Repo, create an Exp Branch, and create a Pull Request from the Exp Branch.
-Pull requests need to be reviewed to keep the quality standards of this Repo in therms of runtime performance and the UE Coding Standards.
+Pull requests need to be reviewed to maintain the quality standards of this Repo in terms of runtime performance and the UE Coding Standards.

 [![forks - Turbo-Sequence](https://img.shields.io/github/forks/LukasFratzl/Turbo-Sequence?style=social)](https://github.com/LukasFratzl/Turbo-Sequence)